Skip to content

 1. WPForms

-WPForms is an extremely feature rich plugin that also manages to deliver a nice, clear user interface.
+WPForms is one of the most well-known contact form plugins and undoubtedly finds its place on any serious contact form plugin comparison list.
+It’s an extremely feature rich plugin that also manages to deliver a nice, clear user interface.
 Everything works with drag-and-drop, which makes it quick to create new forms.
 Plus, you’ll get access to pre-built form templates to speed things up even more:

 Let’s just list some cool features that WPForms gives you: